Solar Panel Payback: When Will You Start Getting Your Money’s Worth?

 Year-End Tax Credits

 One of the best rooftop solar panel payback periods occurs in the first year.
 After you complete your project, hold onto all of your receipts.
-This includes the costs of your materials and your installment fees.
+This includes the costs of your materials and your installment fees in 2023.

 If you spent $15,000 outfitting your home with solar, the federal government will return $3,900.
-If you're ready to find an experienced solar panel installer, it's time you found a reliable local solar panel installer.
+If you are ready to find an experienced solar panel installer, it is time you found a reliable local solar panel installer.

 State Incentive Programs